skiluvia/ai-case-study/README.md

 There were a few criteria the company looked at to come up with the design solution or what issue they were trying to address.

 * Dirty: This is always a messy work
-* Danger: Most drywall finisher end up at their retirement with orthopedic issues on the shoulders and arms, or even falling during work
+* Danger: Most drywall finisher end up at their retirement with orthopedic issues on their shoulders and arms, or even falling during work working at high places
-* Lack of innovation: How long there hasn't been any innovation on a particular problem
+* Lack of innovation: How long there hasn't been any innovation on a particular problem or field
 * Repetition: It has been the same drywall, it is everywhere, and being finished the same way for at least 50 years.

 The company has raised $24M yeas ago.
 It is reported that the company has 11 investors, some of them being Innovation Endeavors from New York, Brick & Mortar Ventures and Obvious Ventures both from California.
 Currently market is large commercial construction projects with large amount of drywall.
 The future of the company is to reach to smaller projects such as one at regular homes.